1989 Philadelphia Eagles season: Regular season

 Randall Cunningham enjoyed the second of back-to-back breakout seasons, beginning with his leading the Eagles to a 42–37 comeback victory at RFK Stadium on September 17, right after signing a contract extension.

 The Eagles won five of their last six games to challenge the Giants for the division lead.
-On Thanksgiving Day at Texas Stadium, Philly spanked the Cowboys, 27–0, amidst accusations that certain defensive players were rewarded with bounties to take out several Dallas players, including kicker Luis Zendejas.
+On Thanksgiving Day at Texas Stadium, the Eagles shutout their division rival Cowboys 27–0, amidst accusations that certain defensive players were rewarded with bounties to take out several Dallas players, including kicker Luis Zendejas.
 Less than two weeks later, back in Philadelphia, Eagles fans pelted the Cowboys and game officials with snowballs packed in ice thanks to freezing temperatures and snowfall from the previous day.

 The two matchups between the Cowboys and Eagles became known as the Bounty Bowls.

 Schedule

 Note: Intra-division opponents are in bold text.